 Due to its location and variable climatic conditions, Nepal is one of the most disaster-prone countries in the world, highly vulnerable to different types of natural hazards.
-Every year these events cause heavy loss of lives and damage to properties.
-Climate change, environmental degradation and increasing population further exacerbate the impacts of natural disasters.
-Thousands of refugees who came from Bhutan in the 1990s are still hosted in Nepal.
-These refugees are not permitted to work and rely on assistance provided by United Nations agencies.
+Every year these events cause heavy loss of lives and properties.
+Climate change, environmental degradation and an increasing population further exacerbate the impacts of natural disasters.
+Additionally, thousands of refugees who first came from Bhutan in the 1990s are still hosted in Nepal.
+These refugees are not permitted to work in the country and rely on the assistance provided by United Nations agencies.

 Every year, more than 1 000 people in Nepal are killed by landslides and floods during the monsoon season.
-There is always the potential threat of earthquakes, glacial lake outbursts, avalanches as well as cold and heat waves.
+The potential threat of earthquakes, glacial lake outbursts, avalanches, and cold and heat waves is always looms large.
 According to the United Nations, Nepal is the 11th most vulnerable country to earthquakes, and Kathmandu the most at-risk city.
-Most recently in mid-August 2017, large parts of Nepal were hit by what was considered the worst flooding in the last 15 years, leaving over 140 people killed and more than 1.7 million others affected.
-Hundreds of thousands of homes were damaged or destroyed as a result of the disasters.
-In April 2015, central Nepal was struck by the most devastating earthquake in decades, claiming close to 9 000 lives and destroying more than half a million homes.
+Most recently, in mid-August 2017, large parts of Nepal were hit by what was considered the worst flooding in the last 15 years, leaving over 140 people killed and more than 1.7 million affected.
+Hundreds of thousands of homes were damaged or destroyed as a result of the floods.
+Back in April 2015, central Nepal was struck by the most devastating earthquake in decades, which claimed close to 9 000 lives and destroyed more than half a million homes.

-Following the 2015 earthquake, the European Commission released €14 million to help address the most urgent needs: emergency shelter, emergency health care, water and sanitation, livelihood support and logistics.
-The EU funding included €2 million specifically directed towards winterisation needs: blankets, winter clothes and insulation materials.
-To ensure essential humanitarian assistance would continue to be delivered to the earthquake victims, the EU provided a total of €2.4 million to support relief operations in 2016 and 2017, focusing mostly on a “build back better” approach to shelter reconstruction through the building of “model houses” that are most resilient to earthquakes.
-Overall, the European Commission contributed close to €150 million in humanitarian aid funding to the earthquake victims, including funds for early recovery and rehabilitation.
-More information on the response to the 2015 earthquake can be found in this factsheet.
+Following the 2015 earthquake, the EU released €14 million in emergency aid to address the most urgent needs: emergency shelter, emergency health care, water and sanitation, livelihood support, and logistics.
+This EU funding included €2 million specifically directed towards winterisation needs, including blankets, winter clothes and insulation materials.
+To ensure that essential humanitarian assistance will continue to be delivered to the earthquake victims, the EU provided a total of €2.4 million to support relief operations in 2016 and 2017.
+This funding focused on a “Build Back Better” approach to shelter reconstruction through the building of “model houses” that are most resilient to earthquakes.
+Overall, the European Commission contributed close to €150 million in humanitarian aid to the earthquake victims, including funds for early recovery and rehabilitation.
+More information on the response to the 2015 earthquake can be found in the Nepal earthquake factsheet.

-During Nepal’s internal conflict, and up until 2011, EU humanitarian actions totalling €35 million supported thousands of conflict-affected people, especially in rural areas, by providing health care as well as water and sanitation facilities.
-The European Union also assisted the refugees from Bhutan for more than ten years until 2016.
-To date, the total aid funding to Nepal has exceeded €101 million since 1994, including over €24 million allocated to disaster preparedness and risk reduction activities in Nepal.
+During Nepal’s internal conflict, and up until 2011, EU humanitarian actions totalling €35 million supported thousands of conflict-affected people, especially in rural areas, by providing healthcare in addition to water and sanitation facilities.
+The EU also assisted refugees from Bhutan for more than ten years until 2016.
+To date, the total aid funding to Nepal exceeds €101 million since 2001, including over €24 million allocated to disaster preparedness and risk reduction activities.